 Diverse Marine Life

 The vibrant offshore waters serve as a marine highway for travelling dolphins and whales.
 In particular, humpback whales travel through the marine park during their annual migration to their breeding grounds.
-Other beautiful mammals, such as short-beaked common dolphins, oceanic bottlenose dolphins, sei whales, minke whales and pilot whales, can also be seen travelling through the pristine waters of the marine park.
+Other beautiful mammals, such as common dolphins, oceanic bottlenose dolphins, humpback whales, sei whales, minke whales and pilot whales, can also be seen travelling through the pristine waters of the marine park.

 Special Features of the Marine Park